 Assessment of teaching based solely on numerical student evaluation scores (SRTI and/or Forward Focus) is not permitted by the Academic Personnel Policy and the MSP labor agreement.

 The Office of Academic Planning and Assessment (OAPA), administers the SRTI.
-SRTI resources can be found here; questions about the interpretation of SRTI can be directed to Associate Provost Barb Chalfonte: bchalfonte@umass.edu
+SRTI resources can be found here; questions about the interpretation of SRTI can be directed to Associate Provost Elizabeth (Liz) Williams: williams@acad.umass.edu